Independent Study in Idaho

 University of Idaho Library Science Teaching Minor

-ISI’s library science courses also meet the requirements for a 24 semester-hour credit teaching minor in library science from the UI.
-For more information on obtaining a minor, contact the UI College of Education.
+ISI’s library science courses also meet the requirements for a 24 semester-hour credit teaching minor in library science from the U of I. For more information on obtaining a minor, contact the U of I College of Education.

 Education Professionals (K-12)